llumpuy/MonToDate/README.md

 ### Outcome

 An Outcome is the specification of configuration changes that can be applied (as a single operation) to a platform to change its capabilities.
-MonOuts are normally preserved as files, with one file per Outcome.
+Outcomes are  preserved as a single file.

 In MonToDate, Outcomes are the result of merging a Template (that defines the generic structure of the Outcome) with Data Sources.
 In this very narrow definition, an Outcome is considered outdated if any, its Data Sources or its Template are different from those that were used when its most recent instantiation was produced.